Robust MAE-Driven NAS: From Mask Reconstruction to Architecture Innovation: Introduction

-In this study, we present a novel NAS method called MAE-NAS based on Masked Autoencoders~\cite{he2022masked}.
-To the best of our knowledge, this area has received limited explicit exploration in previous research.
-Specifically, we apply the unsupervised paradigm of mask image modeling \cite{xie2022simmim, he2022masked} to the widely adopted DARTS method \cite{liu2018darts}.
-Instead of relying on the supervised classification objective employed in DARTS, we replace it with the image reconstruction task, thereby preventing the need for labeled data during the search process.
-Our approach is shown in Figure~\ref{fig:mae-nas}, where the randomly masked images are fed into the encoder and passed through the decoder to produce a reconstructed image.
-The encoder section covers the search space for NAS, aimed at selecting a superior model to enhance the quality of the reconstructed image.
-Based on MAE-NAS, we further investigate the issue of performance collapse of DARTS in an unsupervised setting.
-The results indicate that the occurrence of collapse is highly correlated with the size of the mask ratio.
-Notably, a higher mask ratio (i.e., greater than 0.5) effectively enables DARTS to robustly overcome performance collapse.
-Motivated by this, we propose a hierarchical decoder to stabilize the search process, fundamentally solving the issue of performance collapse in DARTS.
-Specifically, the decoder takes hierarchical features of DARTS as input, which encodes both fine and coarse-grained information of the input image, and its output is the reconstructed image.
+In this study, we introduce a novel NAS method called MAE-NAS, which leverages the capabilities of Masked Autoencoders~\cite{he2022masked}.
+To our knowledge, this represents an innovative exploration, as previous research has only minimally explored this area.
+Our approach applies the unsupervised methodology of masked image modeling~\cite{xie2022simmim, he2022masked} to the well-established DARTS framework~\cite{liu2018darts}.
+By replacing the supervised objective of NAS with an image reconstruction task, our method has more efficient search phase and eliminates the need for labeled data.
+As depicted in Figure~\ref{fig:mae-nas}, our framework processes randomly masked images through an encoder, which is built on the DARTS search space, and utilizes a decoder to reconstruct the original image.
+In particular, we address the performance collapse issue of DARTS in unsupervised settings, identifying a strong correlation between collapse occurrence and the masking ratio.
+Specifically, a higher mask ratio (e.g., greater than 0.5) enables DARTS to mitigate performance collapse effectively.
+Building on this insight, we propose a hierarchical decoder to stabilize the search process, thus solving the collapse issue fundamentally.
+This decoder processes hierarchical features, integrating both fine and coarse-grained information, leading to improved reconstruction quality.
+Experimental results on ImageNet~\cite{deng2009imagenet} and CIFAR \cite{krizhevsky2009learning} dataset show that MAE-NAS outperforms existing methods while maintaining comparable complexity and adhering to the same search space constraints.
+Further comprehensive experimental analyses and ablation studies provide deeper insights into the robustness and characteristics of MAE-NAS as a NAS learner.

-The effectiveness of our method has been verified on \textbf{seven} widely used search spaces and \textbf{three} datasets, providing compelling empirical evidence.
-Experimental results on ImageNet~\cite{deng2009imagenet} and MS COCO dataset~\cite{lin2014microsoft} demonstrate that MAE-NAS achieves superior performance over its counterparts while adhering to the comparable complexity constraint and the same search space.
-Furthermore, we have conducted comprehensive experimental analysis and ablation studies on NASBench-201~\cite{deng2009imagenet} to gain a deeper understanding of the characteristics of MAE-NAS.
-These analyses reveal masked autoencoders are robust neural architecture search learners.